 Prominent tech figure John McAfee, who founded the leading antivirus software provider McAfee, has been found dead in his cell in Spain, the media reported.

-According to The Guardian, McAfee was found dead hours after the country’s highest court approved his extradition to the US, where he was wanted on tax-related criminal charges that carry a prison sentence of up to 30 years.
+According to The Guardian, McAfee was found dead hours after the country’s highest court approved his extradition to the US.
+He was wanted on tax-related criminal charges that carry a prison sentence of up to 30 years.

 In a statement, the Catalan justice department said that prison officers and medics had tried to save the life of a 75-year-old man but had been unsuccessful.
 After attempts to save him failed, he was pronounced dead.

-“Judicial staff have been dispatched to the prison and are investigating the causes of death,” the statement said, adding that “Everything points to death by suicide.”
+“Judicial staff have been dispatched to the prison and are investigating the causes of death,” the statement said, adding, “Everything points to death by suicide.”